 IN WITNESS WHEREOF, Principal and Surety have set their hands and seals to this Performance Bond.
 If any individual is a signatory under the Principal heading below, then each such individual has signed below on his or her own behalf, has set forth below the name of the firm, if any, in whose name he or she is doing business, and has set forth below his or her title as a sole proprietor.
-If any partnership or joint venture is a signatory under the Principal heading below, then all members of each such partnership or joint venture have signed below, each member has set forth below the name of the partnership or joint venture, and each member has set forth below his or her title as a general partner, limited partner, or member of joint venture, whichever is applicable.
-If any corporation is a signatory under the Principal or Surety heading below, then each such corporation has caused the following: the corporation's name to be set forth below, a duly authorized representative of the corporation to affix below the corporation's seal and to attach hereto a notarized corporate resolution or power of attorney authorizing such action, and each such duly authorized representative to sign below and to set forth below his or her title as a representative of the corporation.
-If any individual acts as a witness to any signature below, then each such individual has signed below and has set forth below his or her title as a witness.
-All of the above has been done as of the Date of Bond shown above.
+If any partnership or joint venture is a signatory under the Principal heading below, then all members of each such partnership of joint venture have signed below, each member has set forth below his or her title as a general partner, limited partner, or member of joint venture, whichever is applicable.
+If any corporation is a signatory under the Principal or Surety heading below, then each such corporation has caused the following: the corporation's name to be set forth below, a duly authorized representative of the corporation to affix below the corporation, and each such duly authorized representative to sign below and to set forth below his or her title as a representative of the corporation.
+If any individual acts as a witness to any signature below, then each such individual has signed below and has set forth below his or her title as a representative of the corporation.
+If any individual acts as a witness to any signature below, then each such individual has signed below and has set forth below his or her title as a representative of the corporation.
+If any individual acts as a witness to any signature below, then each such individual has signed below and has set forth below his or her title as a representative of Bond shown above.